Ohio Layoffs — December 2009

 Largest Layoffs

-The largest notice was filed by Lockheed Martin at its Cleveland facility, reporting 600 affected workers.
+The single largest action involved Lockheed Martin at its Cleveland facility, reporting 600 affected workers.
 Verizon Wireless followed with 234 workers.

 Trend & Outlook